ashther/ashr.log/README.md

 printlog('this message will be output directly to log file') rotatelog('before output message to log file, the file size and backup number will be checked first')
 ```

+## TODO
+- add log level error info debug
+- make log message as json string
+- use openlog instead of setMaxSize setBackupN
+- use printlog instead of rotatelog dailylog, set rotate type in openlog
+- use infolog instead of getLogName getMaxSize getBackupN